About the course

 - 3 Periodic Reports - your school will write a report at the end of each term

-If you are selected for interview, you will be asked to prepare a task to bring to your interview and should expect to undertake a written task on the day.
+Once we receive your application, we'll acknowledge by email and update UCAS if you are invited to interview.
+You will be asked to prepare a task to bring to your interview and should expect to undertake a written task on the day.
 You will also be asked to teach a small group of pupils for 20 minutes on a subject of your choice.

-You will be invited to an interview by a small panel comprising the Deputy Head, Staff Development Coordinator and a Kirklees and Calderdale SCITT representative.
+You will be invited to an interview by a small panel comprising the Deputy Head, School Direct Coordinator and a Kirklees and Calderdale SCITT representative.

 You will be expected to answer a range of questions which are designed to explore your personal qualities, your potential as a teacher and to ensure you meet the course criteria.

-You will need to bring to interview the original certificates for all qualifications and proof of your identity.
+You will need to bring to interview the original certificates for all qualifications and proof of identity as part of our Safeguarding processes.

 You will be asked to complete a short exercise to demonstrate your ability to read effectively and communicate clearly and accurately in Standard English.